City Comparison

 Centreville is more affordable with a median home price of $600K, compared to $710K in Herndon.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Centreville prices range from $245K–$3.1M.
 Herndon prices range from $175K–$2.2M.

-Centreville has stronger schools overall, with a 84% average pass rate compared to 80% in Herndon.
-Top schools in Centreville include Centreville High School and Westfield High School.
-In Herndon, standout schools include Herndon High School and Rachel Carson Middle School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Centreville public schools have a 84% average SOL pass rate; Herndon has 80% (2024 state assessment data).
+Public schools in Centreville include Centreville High School and Westfield High School; in Herndon, Herndon High School and Rachel Carson Middle School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Centreville or Herndon?